-Computer Science The Computer Science course is designed to give you a secure understanding of how computers work and to further develop your problem-solving skills.
+The Computer Science course is designed to give you a secure understanding of how computers work and to further develop your problem-solving skills.
 Whilst studying this course you will develop your ability to think logically, abstractly and procedurally.
-You will further your understanding of how computers affect society and you will start to gain an understanding of how computers use Boolean logic.
+You will further your understanding of how computers affect society and you will start to gain an understanding of how computers use Boolean loaic.
 This course links closely with Mathematics so students should have robust Mathematical skills or be studying A-Level Mathematics.
 The course is broken down into three sections.
 Component 1 looks at the hardware, software and other computing fundamentals.
 Component 2 looks at students understanding of algorithms and Component 3 is a programming project to solve a real world problem.
+You do not need to have studied Computer Science at GCSE but should have a good understanding of Mathematics and Science.